defenseunicorns/uds-cli/docs/quickstart-and-usage.md

 That is to say, variables set using the `--set` flag take precedence over all other variable sources.

 ### Configuring Zarf Init Packages
 Zarf init packages that are typically deployed using `zarf init` have a few special flags that are attached to that command.
-These configs can be configured like any other variable: specified in a `uds-config.yaml`, as an environment variable prefixed with `UDS_` or via the `--set` flag.
+These options can be configured like any other variable: specified in a `uds-config.yaml`, as an environment variable prefixed with `UDS_` or via the `--set` flag.
 ```yaml
 # uds-config.yaml
 variables: